Skip to main content

 Synonyms

-If evolution is defined as change through time: and fractality: as the 'same', but 'different' - at all scales
+If evolution is defined as change through time and fractality: as the 'same' but 'different' - at all scales

 The relationship between evolution and development:

-Development may be seen as a 'short run' or short term observation - the development or emergence of an object, from iteration 1, in the fractal, to fractal equilibrium - iteration 6: the development of a tree for example.
+Development may be seen as a 'short run' or short-term observation - the development or emergence of an object, from iteration 1, in the fractal, to fractal equilibrium - iteration 6: the development of a tree, for example.

-Can, in the long run, something become fully evolved, as we can say something can be fully developed?
+Can something become fully evolved in the long run, as we can say something can be fully developed?

-Yes, and no. In the same way as there are limits to (fractal) growth and development, the object will evolve to a formed shape; but no, because there will always be change, an infinity of changes - never one object the same.
+Yes and no. In the same way, as there are limits to (fractal) growth and development, the object will evolve to a formed shape, but no, because there will always be change, an infinity of changes - never one object the same.

 Evolution and Quantum Mechanics: